 Sense of Community Index (SCI)

 Prior studies have validated the SCI by demonstrating that it has been a strong predictor of behaviors (such as participation in voluntary associations) and health and community outcomes.
-The reliability of the overall 12-item scale has to be adequate or better; however, some past studies have shown that it consists of four subscales whose reliability has at times been inconsistent and low.
+The reliability of the overall 12-item scale has been adequate or better; however, some past studies have shown that the reliability of the four subscales has been inconsistent and sometimes low.
 The SCI has a true-false response set and only three items in each subscale that affects their reliability.
 In addition, since the original theory was developed, we have advanced in our understanding of a sense of community.
-Frequent changes to the items and response sets of the SCI by researchers made comparability among SCI results very difficult and infrequent.
+Frequent changes to the items and response sets of the SCI by researchers made comparability among SCI results nearly impossible.

 In 2005, Community Science developed a revised version of the SCI called the SCI-2 to improve the SCI’s psychometric properties and to incorporate advances in the study of a sense of community.
 SCI-2 now includes 24 items that cover all the attributes of a sense of community based on the original theory, subsequent research, and other advances in the field.